What Type of Microgreens Should I Grow?

 About:

-While many of these herbs are woody when mature, they are tender and packed full of flavor when grown as a microgreen.
+While many herbs in the Lamiaceae family are woody when mature, they are tender and packed full of flavor when grown as a microgreen.
 Basil microgreen pesto, anyone??
 What about sage microgreens sprinkled on a hearty winter soup?
 YUMMMMM.

 Keep in mind that basil in particular is a mucilagenous seed.
 This means it develops a jelly-like coating when moistened and thus, needs more frequent misting to keep it strong.